Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 ## Context

 For the last couple of months, I have been developing a few Elixir and Phoenix web applications.
-I have to admit I really enjoy Phoenix phylosophy.
+I have to admit, I really enjoy Phoenix philosophy.
 For me, it offers the best Ruby on Rails features (quick development, code generators, etc...) but uses an explicit approach over the 'convention over configuration' ideology.

 But that's out of the scope of this post.
 I will write a post in the next days about how I fell in love with Elixir.

-So, back to the reason why I am writting this post.
+So, back to the reason why I am writing this post.
 Recently, during a class about microservices, I was asked to write a microservice using the language I loved the most.

 Without hesitating, I chose Elixir.
-This was an opportunity to improve my Elixir/Phoenix skills as I have never writtern a [JSON RESTfull API](https://restfulapi.net).
+This was an opportunity to improve my Elixir/Phoenix skills as I have never written a [JSON RESTfull API](https://restfulapi.net).

-It was also an opportuniy to share a new programming paradigm with my colleagues as most of them have only written code in `PHP`, `Java` and `C#`.
+It was also an opportunity to share a new programming paradigm with my colleagues as most of them have only written code in `PHP`, `Java` and `C#`.

 This was my way to contribute to the amazing `Elixir community`.